jettronics/Homesystem/README.md

 The sensor draws very less standby current so that the battery can be used a very long time.

 ## Improvements
-* HF Transmission for Remote Controller just Parity Bit checked.
+- [ ] HF Transmission for Remote Controller just Parity Bit checked.
 For more robust transmission a CRC check or similiar check can be used.
-* Loud speaker announcement for the Webradio channel when changing the Webradio channel over e.g. Speech commands
+- [x] Loud speaker announcement for the Webradio channel when changing the Webradio channel over e.g. Speech commands.